moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

   The tagged images coincide with ROS2 version releases.
 The ``release`` version of the container provides an environment in which MoveIt 2 is installed via the binaries.
   The ``source`` version of the Docker image will build MoveIt 2 from source.
   You can use any of the images in that link by substituting the second parameter in the script, ``name_of_the_image``, with moveit/moveit2:<tag_name>, where ``<tag_name>`` is from the above link.
-  For example, this guide instructs you to use the image with the tag ``rolling-source``.
+  For example, this guide instructs you to use the image with the tag ``humble-source``.